surajgariya00/blup-docs/wiki/design-ui/insert-widgets/checkbox-widget.md

     </tr>
     <tr>
       <td><strong>Hover Color</strong></td>
-      <td>It will represents the color that is displayed when a widget is hovered over by the cursor.</td>
+      <td>It will represent the color that is displayed when a widget is hovered over by the cursor.</td>
     </tr>
     <tr>
       <td><strong>Visible</strong></td>